Mobile Warden Scheme grants: Guidance notes

 - Organisations in receipt of funding will need to submit monitoring information, details of which will appear in accompanying funding agreements and grant paperwork.
 Lead agencies in consortium applications will be responsible for monitoring project and financial information on behalf of partners.

-- Funded organisations are expected to credit South Cambridgeshire District Council in any literature and to use the South Cambridgeshire District Council logo where appropriate.
+- Funded organisations are expected to credit us in any literature and to use our logo where appropriate.
 Logos will be provided.

-- South Cambridgeshire District Council endeavours to put in place joint funding agreements and monitoring processes with other relevant funders where this is of benefit to the funded organisation.
+- We endeavour to put in place joint funding agreements and monitoring processes with other relevant funders where this is of benefit to the funded organisation.

 - Funding agreements include a termination / variation clause which may result in the recouping of unused or misused funds.
-South Cambridgeshire District Council will endeavour to ensure Compact compliance at all times.
+We will endeavour to ensure Compact compliance at all times.